 The author is awarded £200 and free membership of the BSSH for one year, and invited to publish the paper on the BSSH website.

-Submissions for the 2022 Undergraduate Essay Prize are now underway.
-The deadline for submissions to be received is Friday, September 30 at 11:59 BST.
-All submissions from Chairs of Examining Boards should be sent to the head of the judging committee, Alec S. Hurley (ahurley@sjfc.edu).
+Submissions for the 2023 Undergraduate Essay Prize are now underway.
+Due to marking delays and disruptions over the Spring and Summer, the deadline for submissions to be received has been pushed back to Friday, December 15, 2023 at 11:59 BST.
+All submissions from Chairs of Examining Boards should be sent to the head of the judging committee, Alec S. Hurley (ahurley@cardiffmet.ac.uk).

 Submission: Chairs of Examination Boards must recommend the essays for the prize.
 Sport in History is unable to accept submissions directly from students.